max-glass/blackjack-card-counter/README.md

 # Blackjack card counter
 mxGlass

-A program that assists in counting cards in the game of Blackjack.
+A program that counts cards for you in the game of Blackjack.

 Includes both relative and true count, as well as a GUI.